LubinKerhuel/hugo/content/post/pitot-build/index.md

 numbered="true"
 >}}

 The sensor is sensitive to its own orientation.
-Moving the sensor up-side down create an offset of (100 LSB; to be checked :construction: ).
+Moving the sensor up-side down create an offset of (100 LSB; to be checked).

 ## Installation